GLP-1s, Pregnancy And Contraception: A Comprehensive Guide

 How do GLP-1s help you lose weight?

-GLP-1s work by mimicking glucagon-like peptide-1, a naturally occurring hormone in your gut that helps your body turn glucose into energy.
+GLP-1 receptor agonists (often referred to as GLP-1s) such as Wegovy and Mounjaro work by mimicking glucagon-like peptide-1, a naturally occurring hormone in your gut.
 Let's break down how they promote weight loss:

 • Regulating appetite: GLP-1s target the hunger centre in your brain, reducing hunger and increasing satiety.
 [1]